alecKarfonta/CometCommand/README.md

 CometCommand
 ============
 This is the source code for my game Comet Command.
 It is written in Java using the Libgdx framework and Box2d physics engine.
-It uses the latest version of Libgdx, including the Gradle build system.
-So it should be easy to import

 If anyone feels like adding a feature to the app on Google Play, email me and I will push your branch.